Solana-MobileConnect/.github/profile/README.md

 ## How to add it to my dApp?

 You first have to decide which session server you want to use.

-In case a public server is sufficient (e.g. for testing), you are done.

-If you want to set up your own server, you can use [this repository]().
+If a public server is sufficient for your use case (e.g. for testing), you can skip this step.
+If you want to set up your own server, you can clone [this repository]() and set it up accordingly.

-In the second step, you integrate MobileConnect's wallet adapter into your dApp.
+Now, you need to integrate MobileConnect's wallet adapter into your dApp.

 Run `npm install solana-mobileconnect-wallet-adapter` to install the package.